Tinalst/pdx-i18n/readme.md

       |-module.js
     |-...
 ```
-Please make sure the file name of en/zh-ch/... are same
+Please make sure the sub file name of en/zh-ch/... are same
   +  import the module into main.js
   ```
   import pdxI18n from 'pdx-i18n';